moead-framework/documentation/docs/documentation.rst

 MOEA/D-DRA                                :class:`moead_framework.algorithm.combinatorial.moead_dra`         Variant with a dynamic ressource allocation
 ========================================= ================================================================== ===================================================================

-Each algorithm can be executed with the `run()` function.
+Each algorithm can be executed with the :code:`run()` function.
 This function return all non dominated solutions found by the algorithm.
 Example :

 .. code-block:: python